Allthemighty/Pyramid-REST-API/README.md

-*UPDATE: This is a fairly old project, and this doesn't reflect how i would make one now.
-You can look at it, but just know it's not exactly a good example.*
+## Pyramid-REST-API

-Pyramid-REST-API
+**UPDATE: This is a fairly old project, and this doesn't reflect how i would make an api now.
+You can look at it, but just know it's not exactly a good example.**

 This is a simple REST-API to manage users in a database.